WordsOfTheBuddha/wordsofthebuddha/packages/website/pages/iti/iti16.pli.md

 ---
-title: Paṭhamasekhasutta - Trainee (First)
+title: Paṭhamasekha sutta - Trainee (First)
 description: The Buddha shares on the importance of cultivating wise attention for a trainee bhikkhu.
 fetter: doubt,self-identity view,attachment to rites and rituals
 tags: iti,wise attention,trainee,wholesome,unwholesome,careful attending